 Make It Last: 3 Leggings Care Tips

-Now that you’ve found the perfect pair of leggings, you want to make them last as long as possible.
+Now that you’ve found the best women’s leggings for you, you’ll want to make them last as long as possible.

 - Wash in cold water with mild detergent.
 Avoid fabric softeners and bleach, as these speed up the fabric breakdown and can inhibit the wicking properties.
 Consider using a specialty soap like our favorite Granger’s Active Wash ($10).

 - Skip the dryer whenever possible to avoid overheating, stretching, and misshaping your favorite leggings.
 They’re made of quick-drying materials, so simply hang up or lay flat to dry.